09 December 2019 - Video

 It is not clear, if a business is growing, at what point the rules will apply once it crosses the threshold.

-The Government is still considering its responses to a recent consultation on the details of the new rules.
-Concern is growing that once the final details are published there will be little time for individuals and organisations to prepare.
+The Government has now published its responses to a recent consultation on the details of the new rules with further information here and here.
+Concern is growing that nevertheless there will be little time for individuals and organisations to prepare.
 The industry is also concerned about the need for improvements to the existing online assessment tool, which many regard as not fit for purpose.

 In light of this some businesses are proposing to take a ‘blanket’ approach and classify all their consultants as employees for tax purposes, to avoid ambiguity and the possibility of penalties.